-Trans-abdominal and transvaginal scans performed with patient' sverbal consent.

-Anteverted uterus containing several submucosal fibroids on the anterior wall, the largest of which is Xmm in diameter.
+Transabdominal and transvaginal scans performed with patient's verbal consent.
+Anteverted uterus containing several submucosal fibroids on the anterior wall, the largest of which is X mm in diameter.
+The endometrium is not clearly visualised.
 Ultrasound appearances of both ovaries are normal with a corpus luteum in the left ovary.

-Chaperone Mrs XXXX, Imaging Assistant, was present during examination with patient's consent
+Chaperone Mrs XX, Imaging Assistant, was present during examination with patient's consent